What Are the Different Types of Proofreading?

 What Is Translation Proofreading?

-Key factors when proofreading translated materials include:
+Key issues to look out for when proofreading translated materials include:

 • Common misspellings and the misuse of homophones